Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 10. Adopting a new library
 - checklist:
   - Does it have open issues?​
-  - Is the license compatible?​
+  - Is the license acceptable?​
+    - Libraries must have a license acceptable to <org>.  <org> maintains a list of common licenses used in free and open-source software (FOSS); if a library has a license listed as acceptable, it can be used.
+  - How is the code quality of the library?
   - Does it contain optimizations for performance, maintainability, functionality?​
   - Is the new version compatible?  ​
   - How mature is the version?​
   - Is it stable enough?​
   - Are many people using it (e.g. check github stars)
-  - How is the code quality of the library?

 ### 11. When a library does not support requirements
 Basic rule: libraries should not be modified or customised: ​One of the main benefits of libraries/frameworks, is that they provide functionality without the duty of maintaining it. ​With customizing, you lose this benefit while being dependent on the changes that the community makes!​